 - Visit open houses and have a quick chat with the agent.
-If it’s too crowded, just leave a bunch of your printed materials on the table top.
+If it’s too crowded, just leave a bunch of your printed materials on the tabletop.

 Your displays should be as attractive as possible, and of course, you should have a great offer to mention.

-6. Email Marketing Campaign
+5. Build an Effective Email Marketing Campaign

 Collect emails from real estate sites.
 Start with something like 50 personalised crafted emails.
 Do not send general faceless junk, make it feel like you are sending directly to them.
 Use the agent’s name, mention one listing they have that could use better photos, tell them you are local to their area, etc.

-Also, when collecting emails from the sites, look for those agents who don’t have great photos or where your photos would naturally stand out as better.
+When collecting emails from the sites, look for those agents who don’t have great photos or where your photos would naturally stand out as better.

 You may also offer a free first shoot if you struggle to fill your portfolio.
 But don’t fall into the freebies trap as some agents could try to take advantage of you.

 You don’t need to provide free sessions for everyone (or anyone) if you already have a portfolio.